bcgov/ppr-deprecated/ppr-api/docs/api_contract/README.md

 **Endpoint:** `POST /searches`

 **Implementation Status:** A _partial_ implementation is in place:
-- Only search by Registration Number may is implemented.
+- Only search by Registration Number and MHR Number are implemented.
+These both return only exact matches.
 - The current implementation does not currently enforce any eligibility requirements.
   [Update Search with Business Rules](https://github.com/bcgov/ppr/issues/726) is intended to address this.
 - There is currently very little validation on the search input.
 Consider what limitations should be present.